The Canadian Economy at a Glance

 https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3610043403

-The actual figures show that “Real estate and rental and leasing” is the largest segment of Canada’s economy at 13.0%.
+The figures show that “Real estate and rental and leasing” is the largest segment of Canada’s economy at 13.2% of the total.
+This category (strangely) includes the “imputed” rental value of owner-occupied homes and that explains why this component is so very large.
+A large component here is the renting / leasing of real estate but it also includes auto and equipment leasing.
+Most retailers and office users rent their space.
 This category includes real estate brokers.
-The biggest component here is the renting / leasing of real estate but it also includes auto and equipment leasing.
-Most retailers and office users rent their space.
 Note that this category does not include constructing real estate!
 The high percentage related to the use of real estate (plus auto and equipment leasing) may seem high.
-But then again perhaps the most defining characteristic of any developed economy is the presence of buildings and improved land of all sorts.
+But it includes the imputed rental value of owner occupied homes.

-Surprisingly, mining, quarrying, and oil and gas extraction is only the third largest item at 7.6% of GDP.
-As of 2022 it was likely far higher than that in current dollars as opposed to 2012 chained dollars.
+Surprisingly, mining, quarrying, and oil and gas extraction has fallen down to the tenth largest item at 5.3% of total GDP.
+It would rank significantly higher than that in current dollars as opposed to 2017 chained dollars.
+The mining, quarrying and oil and gas extraction segment would rank higher in current dollars since oil prices were considerably higher in 2023 versus 2017.

 Review the rest of the chart to see the composition of the Canadian economy and the percent contribution of different segments.

-In total, goods-producing industries accounted for 29% of Canada’s GDP while service-producing industries accounted for 71% of GDP.
-The public sector (which would be mostly or almost entirely service-producing) constituted 19.5% of GDP.
+In total, goods-producing industries contributed for 26% of Canada’s GDP while service-producing industries contributed 74% of GDP.
+The public sector (which would be mostly or almost entirely service-producing) contributed 21% of the total GDP.

 See the link to the source data just above to see the raw data if desired.